 The Intellectual Dimension of my Path

-Enhancing your critical thinking skills is not just valuable, it is essential.
-Studying the correct uses of inductive and deductive logic will help you avoid common roadblocks.
+Enhancing your critical thinking skills is not just valuable.
+It is essential.
+The enhancement of your critical thinking skills will help you avoid many problems.
 Spotting errors in an argument will save you a lot of time and heartache.
-It’s highly recommended that you use a tool like the Enneagram Personality Profile.
-Learning to understand your personality will give you the perspective you’ll need.
+We also recommend use of the Enneagram Personality Profile, which will help you understand your personality.

 If you are a part of a tradition that controls or bans what you can read, then you’ve got a problem.
 There is an inverse relationship between religious belief and your ability to explore ideas and processes.
-The more rigid the belief system the more it affects your ability to use reason and common sense.
+The more rigid the belief system, the more it affects your use of reason and common sense.

 When you think about it, it makes sense.
-The greater the number of boundaries the more roadblocks you are creating and the harder it will be.
+The greater the number of boundaries, the more roadblocks you create, the harder it will be.
 It’s not impossible to have both closely held religious beliefs and use techniques outside the paradigm.
 It means you will encounter more conflicts.
-You will probably be more likely to run into things that conflict with your belief system.
+You will be more likely to run into things that conflict with your belief system.
 Attempting to reconcile conflicting ideas causes what psychologists call “cognitive dissonance.”
-This is a major hindrance to maximizing your health.
+It is a significant hindrance to maximizing your health.